catseye/Robin/doc/Design_Decisions.markdown

 Design Proper
 -------------

+#### Should Robin be a general-purpose language?

+Decision: Yes.

+Not much to say about this.
+A general-purpose language with a module system, not to mention macros, can be customized for specific purposes.
+(We need to do more investigation into how "teleological contexts" and metadata on values can be leveraged for such purposes.)

 #### Should Robin's syntax be based on S-expressions?

 Decision: Yes -- but it should not be the *only* syntax.